 A keyword directing VAXTPU to delete the input focus ungrab routine.
 If you specify this keyword or do not specify the parameter at all, the application is not notified when input focus is lost.

-For more information about VAXTPU's input focus support, see Section 4.2.2.
+For more information about VAXTPU input focus support, see Chapter 4.

 VAXTPU Built-In Procedures SET (INPUT_FOCUS_UNGRAB)